reactioncommerce/reaction-component-library/README.md

 ### Test Files

-Files containing tests for a component must end in `.test.jsx` and be named after the component.
+Files containing tests for a component must end in `.test.js` and be named after the component.
 Files containing tests for a helper must end in `.test.js` and be named after the helper function.

 ### Code Style for Tests